yongck/CVArchitecture/README.md

 ## Usage
 Denver is providing two diagrams as part of this repository, a _CV Network view_ and a _Data Flow view_ of our CV system.
 Denver has also produced additional diagrams for internal stakeholders that detail networking and security protocols.

+Supplemental documentation can also be found on the Wiki portion of this repository, here: https://github.com/DenverConnectedVehicle/CVArchitecture/wiki/CV-Architecture-Wiki

 ### CV Network View:
 ![CV Network][ImageCVNetworkView]